 Toppings for the pho include cilantro, which helps rid the body of heavy metals, and Thai basil, which boosts immunity and contains natural antioxidant properties.
 Mint leaves aid in digestion and give a refreshingly cool flavor to the broth.
 Green onions give a mild, pungent kick and also add in antiviral and antibacterial properties to your pho soup recipe.
 Bean sprouts add a crunch, and since they are sprouted, are easy to digest, and you can absorb the nutrients within them much easier.

 So now you’re wondering how to make this pho recipe.
 Traditional bone broth can take anywhere from 24 to 48 hours to prepare, so if you’re using homemade, give yourself a day or two to get your pho broth ready.
 Otherwise, find a high-quality bone broth made from organic meat and vegetables to add to your pho ingredients.
 This pho recipe is easier to make than you think, so don’t be afraid to dive in!

 First, take the bone broth and add it to a large stock pot.
-Add in onions, carrots, garlic cloves, cinnamon sticks and coconut aminos and bring it to a boil.
+Add in onions, carrots, garlic cloves, cinnamon sticks, star anise, cardamon pods, coriander seeds and coconut aminos and bring it to a boil.
 Once the broth is boiling, reduce the heat so that the broth will simmer for 30 minutes.
 While the broth is simmering, go ahead and spiralize your zucchini into noodles or “zoodles.”